 At HU, we devote our resources—both our people and our funds—to catalyzing and incubating promising concepts, demonstrating potential solutions, and supporting the deployment of effective ideas.
 Grantmaking is one way we pursue those goals, alongside direct programmatic activities, strategic communications, and targeted advocacy.

 We consider our grantees our partners.
 As such, we don’t just write a grant and collect the reports.
-We want to build strong and impactful partnerships with our grantees and to amplify and support their work when possible.
+We want to build strong and impactful relationships with our grantees and to amplify and support their work when possible.

 We seek to collaborate with impactful organizations and individuals committed to systemic change, but we do not accept unsolicited requests for funds at this time.